How to Fight a Denial of DSHS Public Assistance

 You ask for an administrative hearing by writing the Office of Administrative Hearings at P.O.
 Box 42489, Olympia, WA 98504, or by calling your nearest regional office (find the right phone number by going to www.oah.wa.gov/ and clicking on "Contact)."
 Or you can call or write your local DSHS office.

 If it is an emergency, ask to have your hearing held as soon as possible by calling the OAH.
 This is called an "expedited" hearing.
 Otherwise, your hearing will probably be 20 days or more after you ask for it.

 A hearing will be held by an Administrative Law Judge (ALJ) who does not work for DSHS.
 The ALJ will send you a written decision.
 If you win your hearing, the ALJ usually will order the benefits paid effective the day that DSHS denied them.

-Note: If you are representing yourself, read our publication Representing Yourself at a Fair Hearing.
+Note: If you are representing yourself, read our publication Representing Yourself at an Administrative Hearing.

 Review and Explanation

 Before or after asking for a hearing, you can ask your DSHS worker to explain more about the decision.
 You may learn that DSHS had the wrong information or was missing some information.
 If so, try to give DSHS information and ask the worker for any help you need to get it.
 If it would cost you money to get the information, ask DSHS to pay for it or if there is some other proof they would accept.

 You may also ask the worker's supervisor for a meeting to review the termination.
 If you write to the supervisor, s/he must write back within ten days.
 If that does not change the decision, you can write the head (administrator) of the local DSHS office, who also must write back in ten days.
 If you disagree with what the worker, supervisor, and administrator decide, there is no more appeal unless you also ask for or have already asked for an administrative hearing.